nna774/omniauth-gyazo/README.md

 # Omniauth::Gyazo

-This is the unofficial OmniAuth strategy for authenticating to Instagram.
+This is the unofficial OmniAuth strategy for authenticating to Gyazo.
 To use it, you'll need to sign up for an OAuth2 Application ID and Secret on [Gyazo API](https://gyazo.com/api)

 ## Usage